dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 1. **Why have both claims and authorizations?**

-    There are use cases for each that are independent: authenticating a user vs granting access to a resource.
-A request for an authorization returns an access token or handle, while a request for a claim returns the claim.
+    There are use cases for each that are independent: authenticating a user and providing claims vs granting access to a resource.
+A request for an authorization returns an access token which may have full CRUD capabilities, while a request for a claim returns the claim about the User -- with no create, update or delete capabilities.
+While the UserInfo endpoint in OIDC may be thought of as a resource, separating the concepts and how they are requested keeps each of them simpler in the Editor's opinion. :)

 1. **Why specify HTTP/2 or later and TLS 1.3 or later for Client and GS communication in {{JOSEauthN}}?**